 - Submit a one-page typed statement to a faculty member in your department or to the internship coordinator explaining why you are interested in an internship and how it relates to your academic and/or professional development.

 - Secure a site.

-- Students who fail to submit their paperwork or contact the internship coordinator by the 10 th day of classes will be administratively dropped from the course.
+Important: If you fail to submit your paperwork or contact the internship coordinator by the 10th day of classes, you will be administratively dropped from the course.